25+ Data Visualization Interview Questions in 2024

 Data Visualization Portfolio Walkthrough

-A common practice in data visualization interviews is a portfolio walk-through.
+After answering data visualization interview questions, a common practice is to perform a portfolio walk-through.
 You might go project by project through the portfolio, or you may be asked to highlight a few of your favorite projects.

 To build a really strong visualization portfolio, you should: